-Carmel Richardson & Graeme Young: Forest Guardians And The Battle For Kōkako (Episode #4)
+Forest Guardians And The Battle For Kōkako (with Carmel Richardson & Graeme Young)

-Imagine seeing an extremely rare bird (kōkako) go from declining without any support to having an entire community of volunteers, farmers, iwi, forestry, council, and NGOs unite to bring it back…
+• Imagine seeing kōkako go from declining without any support to having an entire community of volunteers, farmers, iwi, forestry, council, and NGOs unite to bring it back…

 Imagine giving countless volunteer hours over 30+ years to restore habitat for the kōkako population in Kaharoa Forest and experiencing the changes over that time.